duthied/Free-Friendika/doc/Config.md

 Enabling the admin panel for an account, and thus making the account holder admin of the node, is done by setting the variable

+    [config]
-    $a->config['admin_email'] = "someone@example.com";
+    admin_email = someone@example.com

-Where you have to match the email address used for the account with the one you enter to the .htconfig file.
+Where you have to match the email address used for the account with the one you enter to the config/local.ini.php file.
-If more then one account should be able to access the admin panel, seperate the email addresses with a comma.
+If more then one account should be able to access the admin panel, separate the email addresses with a comma.

+    [config]
-    $a->config['admin_email'] = "someone@example.com,someonelese@example.com";
+    admin_email = someone@example.com,someoneelse@example.com

 If you want to have a more personalized closing line for the notification emails you can set a variable for the admin_name.

-    $a->config['admin_name'] = "Marvin";

-## Database Settings

-The configuration variables db_host, db_user, db_pass and db_data are holding your credentials for the database connection.
-If you need to specify a port to access the database, you can do so by appending ":portnumber" to the db_host variable.
+    [config]

-    $db_host = 'your.mysqlhost.com:123456';
+    admin_name = Marvin

-If all of the following environment variables are set, Friendica will use them instead of the previously configured variables for the db:

-    MYSQL_HOST
-    MYSQL_PORT
-    MYSQL_USERNAME
-    MYSQL_PASSWORD
-    MYSQL_DATABASE